 Those kits are popular, and they were quickly outfitted with braces for the US market.
 The Recover Tactical 20/20 is a much slimmer, sleeker brace that adds less bulk to your handgun.
 The RT 20/20 is designed for Gen 3 and up GLOCK pistols in the standard 9mm, .40, .357 SIG, and .45 GAP frames in compact or full-sized guns.
 Sadly no 10mm or .45 ACP love.

 The RT 20/20 wraps around and locks itself to the front rail of your GLOCK pistol.
 Installation requires an Allen key but it’s quick and easy.
 You may first want to install one of the optional carry handles.
 These charging handles allow you to more easily manipulate the slide when the gun is mounted in the brace.
+Charging handles only work with stock GLOCK slides and 80% lowers are a no go.

 Installation requires you to align the RT 20/20 with the GLOCK’s rail, and the brace has an “alcove” to fit the rear of the GLOCK into.
 The brace locks the GLOCK down tightly.